 This was my first time juicing beets, I was a little nervous but the combination of all these veggies, fruits and seeds turned out amazingly.
 Refreshing and filling, this smoothie is the perfect start to a wonderful day!
 High in antioxidants, this smoothie also aids in strengthening the cardiovascular system, digestive system as well as balancing cholesterol levels and aiding individuals with diabetes.

 It is not quite certain where this root was cultivated first, it may have been Babylon or perhaps Switzerland.
-Carrots contain a large amount of sugar ( the good kind), however, its fibre content helps to regulate its absorption into the body.
-Incredibly high in Vitamin A, Biotin, Vitamin K, as well as being a good source of fibre, molybdenum and potassium.
+Carrots contain a large amount of sugar ( the good kind), however, its fiber content helps to regulate its absorption into the body.
+Incredibly high in Vitamin A, Biotin, Vitamin K, as well as being a good source of fiber, molybdenum, and potassium.
 Carrots are very beneficial antioxidants, making them great for strengthening the cardiovascular system.

 Kiwi originated in Eastern Asia, however, it became Australia’s first major export.
-The size of a large egg it has a very high amount of Vitamin C within it, decisively more than lemons.
-Kiwi’s also contain a great amount of Vitamin K, copper, fibre and Vitamin E. The phytonutrient in kiwi protect the DNA of the body against oxidative stress and damage.
-Its fibre content makes it great for aiding colon health, preventing constipation and diarrhea.
+The size of a large egg, it has a very high amount of Vitamin C within it, decisively more than lemons.
+Kiwi also contains a great amount of Vitamin K, copper, fibre and Vitamin E. The phytonutrient in kiwi protects the DNA of the body against oxidative stress and damage.
+Its fiber content makes it great for aiding colon health, preventing constipation and diarrhea.
 It is also very beneficial for individuals with Asthma and others who are at risk of Macular degeneration.